gheenc/Computational-Methods/pset1/README.md

 algorithm 1 and 2 -data 2 runs a list easily for 100.
 Starts at 0 goes to 99
 algorithm 1 and 2- data 3 runs a list easily for every number in 100.
 Starts at 1 ends at 100.

-I hypothesize that Algorithm 1 is running a bubble sort.
+After comparing to the lecture slides, I hypothesize that Algorithm 1 is running a bubble sort.
 Algorithm 2 is running a merge sort.
-#cite slides
-#go further on graph x axis.

 ```python
  alg1(data1(100))